zaksabeast/PokeReader/README.md

 # PokeReader

-PokeReader is a [Plug-n-play plugin](https://github.com/zaksabeast/3ds-Plug-n-play) that allows viewing information about 3ds Pokemon games, such as:
+PokeReader is a 3gx plugin that allows viewing information about 3ds Pokemon games, such as:

 - RNG states
 - Party/Wild Pokemon